Maimonides

 Shabbat is one of the clearest examples of what Judaism means when it says holiness can...

-Simchat Torah is one of Judaism's most explicit celebrations of study itself.
+Simchat Torah is Judaism's most direct celebration of the Torah reading cycle.

-Sukkot is one of the most tactile holidays in Judaism.
+Sukkot is one of the most physical holidays in Judaism.

-Tikkun olam is among the most quoted phrases in modern Jewish public life.
+Tikkun olam is one of the most quoted phrases in modern Jewish public life.

 Ritual purity in Judaism is often mistaken for cleanliness or morality.